Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 As an example, copy and paste the following code snippet into the console and execute it.

-Select `Allow` or `Decline` on the pop-up and you should see the corresponding result (Allowed or Declined) in the console.
+Select `Allow` or `Decline` in the pop-up and to see the corresponding result (Allowed or Declined) in the console.

 ```js
 (async () => {